dev-mauli/dev-mauli/README.md

 - 🌱 I’m currently learning **React Native, Python for AI/ML**

-- 👨‍💻 All of my projects are available at [https://panduranglad.dev/](https://panduranglad.dev/)

 - 💬 Ask me about **.Net Core, Angular, SQL Server**

 - 📫 How to reach me **premlad961@gmail.com**